Proving the Duffin-Schaeffer conjecture without GCD graphs: Introduction

 \subsection{Acknowledgements}

 This material is based upon work supported by the Swedish Research Council under grant no. 2021-06594 while the first and third authors were in residence at Institut Mittag-Leffler in Djursholm, Sweden, during the winter semester of 2024.
 We would like to thank the organisers of the semester programme (Pär Kurlberg, Morten Risager, and Anders Södergren).
 The first named author was supported by the EPSRC grant EP/X030784/1.
-The second named author is supported by a PhD studentship through the London School of Geometry and Number Theory.
-We are further grateful to Sam Chow, Andrew Granville, Ben Green, Dimitris Koukoulopoulos, and James Maynard, for several interesting conversations on topics related to this paper.
+The second named author is supported by the EPSRC CDT Grant EP/S021590/1 for the London School of Geometry and Number Theory.
+We are further grateful to Sam Chow, Andrew Granville, Ben Green, Dimitris Koukoulopoulos, and James Maynard, for several interesting conversations on topics related to this paper. \ed{Further, we thank the anonymous reviewer for their careful examination of this manuscript.}